- Home

 Complexity of dental issues

-Which teeth straightening treatment is right for you may depend on how complex your dental needs are.
+The right teeth straightening treatment for you can depend on how complex your dental needs are.

 Fixed braces are generally recommended for more complex cases, such as extensive overcrowding, deep overbites, and abnormal tooth eruptions – and, in some cases, they may be the only option.
 Fixed braces are popular for their predictable, precise results.
 And, unlike removable braces, treatment can’t be interrupted by taking them out for long periods.